 No couple ever hopes to need divorce lawyers.
 But when all else fails and continuing the marriage is no longer the best option, filing for divorce may be the best option for everyone involved.
-For over 25 years, Ohio divorce attorney Melissa Graham-Hurd has been helping families through divorce, minimizing conflict and anxiety for clients while helping them find the best solutions possible.
-From negotiating property division settlements and visitation schedules, to trying divorce and custody cases in the courtroom, Ms. Graham-Hurd has the experience and skill to achieve your goals in a divorce while minimizing the pain and stress that usually accompanies divorce.
-Contact Ohio divorce attorney Melissa Graham-Hurd to schedule an initial consultation.
+For over 35 years, Ohio divorce attorney Melissa Graham-Hurd has been helping families through divorce and dissolution, minimizing conflict and anxiety for clients while helping them find the best solutions possible.
+From negotiating property division settlements and parenting schedules, to trying divorce and custody cases in the courtroom, Ms. Graham-Hurd has the experience and skill to achieve your goals in a divorce while minimizing the pain and stress that usually accompanies divorce.
+Contact Melissa Graham-Hurd & Associates to schedule an initial consultation.

 A divorce is one of the legal methods by which you can terminate your marriage.
 A divorce begins with one of the spouses filing a Complaint for Divorce.
 A Complaint is a legal document that sets forth your grounds for divorce (the legal reason that entitles you to a divorce) and the relief requested from the Court (what you want the Court to do for you).